-Sole Proprietors and Single-Member LLCs – 2018 Law – QAS Self-Study
+Sole Proprietors and Single-Member LLCs – 2018 Law – Self-Study – Videos

 This course discusses rules relating to reporting of income and expenses on Schedule C. Income and expense reporting on Schedule C frequently involves preparation of other tax forms such as Forms 4562, Depreciation & Amortization, and 4797, Sales of Business Property.